silverfield/AliasRemover/README.md

 # AliasRemover
-Detecting and making report for the usage of C# aliases
+Detecting and making report for the usage of C# aliases - such as int instead of Int32, or double instead of Double...

-# Longer description
+## Longer description

-Recursively searches for all .cs files in the current directory and inside them tries to detect use of C# aliases.
-A report is made both in a console and stored in the the directory of the script.
+Recursively searches for all .cs files in the directory tree starting from the current directory (where the AliasRemover.py is located) and detects the use of C# aliases in them.
+A report is made both in console and stored in the the directory of the script.

-Please note that the removing (replacing) functionality is not yet present

-Location of the report file is given by REP_FILE value in the python script.
-Default being ./AliasRemoverReport.txt
+Location of the final report file can be altered by setting the REP_FILE value in the python script.
+Default is ./AliasRemoverReport.txt

+## Notes

+Please note that the removing (replacing) functionality is not yet present.

+Run with Python3